jonmason/meta-arm/meta-arm-bsp/documentation/fvp-baser-aemv8r64.md

 for the next steps to work correctly.

 ### Fetch sources
+To fetch and build the ongoing development of the software stack follow the instructions on this document.

+To fetch and build the version 1 (single core) find instructions at https://community.arm.com/developer/tools-software/oss-platforms/w/docs/633/release-1-single-core

+To fetch and build the version 2 (linux smp) find instructions at https://community.arm.com/developer/tools-software/oss-platforms/w/docs/634/release-2---smp

 Fetch the meta-arm repository into a build directory:

     mkdir -p ~/fvp-baser-aemv8r64-build